finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the portfolio
+    String scope = "scope_example"; // String | The scope of the portfolio to update the definition for.
-    String code = "code_example"; // String | The code of the portfolio
+    String code = "code_example"; // String | The code of the portfolio to update the definition for.
+Together with the scope this uniquely              identifies the portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date for the change UpdatePortfolioRequest request = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition try {
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to update the definition.
+Defaults to the current              LUSID system datetime if not specified.
+    UpdatePortfolioRequest request = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition. try {
       Portfolio result = apiInstance.updatePortfolio(scope, code, effectiveAt, request);
       System.out.println(result);